 SICOI’s smooth operation is instrumental to the stability and efficiency of the Portuguese financial system and economy.

-SICOI is made up of five subsystems, corresponding to the five payment instruments covered (cheques, bills of exchange, direct debits, credit transfers, and payment cards).
+SICOI is made up of six subsystems, corresponding to the six payment instruments covered (cheques, bills of exchange, direct debits, credit transfers, instant transfers and payment cards).

 Payment orders by customers are sent by participating institutions to SICOI throughout the day and up to specific cut-off times.
 At the time fixed for closure in each subsystem, operations are processed and sent to the participants.